 - involve you in a review of what happened

 - let you know how they will learn from what has happened

 Read more about duty of candour

-You have the right to take legal action and make a claim for compensation if you have been harmed by negligent treatment.
+You have the right to take legal action and make a claim for compensation if you've been harmed by negligent treatment.